dekoza/mtgpl/docs/_sources/IKO.rst.txt

 :mtgtip:`Keruga, the Macrosage<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/9/a90ee952-de7a-420f-993c-a38db89bc8ac.jpg?1591228418|https://scryfall.com/card/iko/225/keruga-the-macrosage?utm_source=api>`
-   Companion — Your starting deck contains only cards with converted mana cost 3 or greater and land cards.
+   Companion — Your starting deck contains only cards with mana value 3 or greater and land cards.
 (If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| any time you could cast a sorcery.)

-   When Keruga, the Macrosage enters the battlefield, draw a card for each other permanent you control with converted mana cost 3 or greater.
+   When Keruga, the Macrosage enters the battlefield, draw a card for each other permanent you control with mana value 3 or greater.

 :mtgtip:`Lurrus of the Dream-Den<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/a/5ad36fb2-c44e-4085-ba0d-54277841ad3a.jpg?1616182245|https://scryfall.com/card/iko/226/lurrus-of-the-dream-den?utm_source=api>`
-   Companion — Each permanent card in your starting deck has converted mana cost 2 or less.
+   Companion — Each permanent card in your starting deck has mana value 2 or less.
 (If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| any time you could cast a sorcery.)

    Lifelink

-   During each of your turns, you may cast one permanent spell with converted mana cost 2 or less from your graveyard.
+   During each of your turns, you may cast one permanent spell with mana value 2 or less from your graveyard.

 :mtgtip:`Lutri, the Spellchaser<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/b/fb1189c9-7842-466e-8238-1e02677d8494.jpg?1591228440|https://scryfall.com/card/iko/227/lutri-the-spellchaser?utm_source=api>`